Aitch (rapper): 2019–present: AitcH2O, Polaris, Close to Home and other projects

 In August 2019, he released his song "Taste (Make It Shake)" which became his biggest song at the time, peaking at number eight on the UK Singles Chart.
 He then released his second EP, AitcH2O, in September, which reached number three on the UK Albums Chart.
 In March 2020, he collaborated with AJ Tracey and Tay Keith on the track "Rain" which peaked at number three on the UK Singles Chart.
 In May, his third EP, Polaris was released.
 In June 2021, Aitch released the single "Learning Curve".
 He followed this up with "Party Round My Place" in September.

 In 2021, Aitch appeared on Never Mind the Buzzcocks.

 On 3 February 2022, Aitch was featured on ArrDee's single "War".
 The single debuted at number 6 on the UK Official Singles Top 100 Chart and debuted at number 21 on the UK Official Singles Sales Chart Top 100 on 11 February 2022.
 On 10 March 2022, Aitch released the single "Baby" featuring American singer Ashanti (who is credited as co-lead on the single) which heavily samples the latter's 2003 hit "Rock wit U (Awww Baby)".
 Less than 24 hours later, the single debuted at number 65 on the UK Official Singles Sales Chart Top 100.
 It debuted on the UK Official Singles Top 100 on 18 March 2022 at number 2.

 In August 2022, Aitch released "My G", featuring Ed Sheeran, which is about Aitch's sister Gracie who has Down syndrome.
 His debut studio album, Close to Home was released on 19 August 2022, and reached number two on the UK Albums Chart.

 On 9 September 2023, he performed during the half time of the Sidemen Charity Match at the London Stadium.
-In November 2025, it was announced that Aitch would be participating in the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+In November 2025, Aitch participated in the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!, finishing the show in 4th place, despite being the bookmakers' favourite to win before the show.

+On 20 February 2026, Aitch was featured on singer Calum Scott's single "Unsteady".